Yussufgit/Yussufgit/README.md

 **Data Science, IoT and Machine Learning Enthusiast**.

 - 🔭 I’m currently working on **Improving Food Security and Crop Yield in Nigeria through Machine Learning**
-- 🌱 I’m currently learning **Data analytics, Machine Learning with R**
+- 🌱 I’m currently learning **Data analytics and Machine Learning with R**
 - 👯 I’m looking to collaborate on **IoT, Data Science and Machine learning for healthcare & fintech systems.**
 - 🤔 I’m looking for help on **deployment of models as offline apps.**
 - 💬 Ask me about **IoT, Web & Android Dev.**